 ...

-PEH sequence ... spectra_ref ...
+PSH sequence ... spectra_ref ...

-PEP NILNELFQR ... ms_file[1]:index=2 ...
+PSM NILNELFQR ... ms_file[1]:index=2 ...

 Recommendations for reporting protein inference

-There are multiple approaches to how protein inference can be reported. mzTab is designed to only hold experimental results which in proteomics experiments can be very complex.
-At the same time, for down-stream statistical analysis there is a need to simplify this problem.
+There are multiple approaches to how protein inference can be reported. mzTab is designed to only hold experimental results, which in proteomics experiments can be very complex.
+At the same time, for downstream statistical analysis there is a need to simplify this problem.
 It is not possible to model detailed protein inference data without a significant level of complexity at the file format level.
 Therefore, it was decided to “mention” the protein inference problem in mzTab files but not provide detailed information on how it was resolved.
 Protein entries in mzTab files contain the field ambiguity_members.
-The protein accessions listed in this field should identify proteins that could also be identified through the same (sub-)set of peptides but were not chosen as the primary identification.
-The members of the ambiguity group are not reported in the peptide table for the respective unit.
+The protein accessions listed in this field should identify proteins that were also be identified through the same-set of peptides or spectra, or proteins supported by a largely overlapping set of evidence, and could also be a viable candidate for the “true” identification of the entity reported.
+It is RECOMMENDED that “subset proteins” that are unlikely to have been identified SHOULD NOT be reported here.
+The mapping of a single peptide-spectrum match (PSM) to multiple accessions is supported through the reporting of the same PSM on multiple rows of the PSM section, as exemplified below.

 COM In the following example only one peptide was identified that can be attributed to